amlalejini/event-driven-gp_benchmarking/adventures/t_maze/NOTES.md

 **Sensing** <br>
 How do agents sense their location in the grid?
 There are a few sensing options that could be made available to agents:
 - Auto-trigger events (corresponding to current grid position) everytime we need an action (i.e. actions are given in response to events).
 E.g., there would be an initial 'start' event, and every time the agent performs an action before time is up, there would be an event corresponding to the grid cell the agent is currently occupying.
-Or, only trigger an event when an event moves to a *new* cell.
+Or, only trigger an event when an event moves to a *new* cell. **[implemented]**
 - Sense-trigger events.
-Events (corresponding to the current grid position) are triggered at the request of a SignalGP agent via the execution of an instruction.
+Events (corresponding to the current grid position) are triggered at the request of a SignalGP agent via the execution of an instruction. **[not implemented]**
 - Sense instruction.
-Executing an instruction provides sensory information in memory locations specified by instruction-arguments.
+Executing an instruction provides sensory information in memory locations specified by instruction-arguments. **[implemented]**

 **Actuation** <br>
 How should agents actuate?
 I.e., how should agents move through the maze?
 Again, a few options:
 - Give T total time where agents are always executing instructions.
-When an agent executes an actuation instruction, the actuation is done, and execution continues (events may be triggered, etc).
+When an agent executes an actuation instruction, the actuation is done, and execution continues (events may be triggered, etc). **[implemented]**
 - Treat the SignalGP agents more like neural networks.
 Give them T time steps *per-actuation*.
 Between actuations, kill all active threads.
-We can wipe/not wipe shared memory and function reference modifiers (function regulation).
+We can wipe/not wipe shared memory and function reference modifiers (function regulation). **[implemented]**

 # Handcoded Solutions
 **Briefly, why?** <br>